 You can specialise within one discipline (eg archaeology) or construct a wide-ranging course particular to your individual strengths and interests.
 You choose four papers from a broad range of options, including:

-- philosophy, eg Aristotle's Ethical and Political Thought
+- philosophy, eg Aristotle's Moral and Political Thought

-- history, eg Knowledge, Wealth, and Power in the Roman Empire
+- history, eg Popular Culture in the Roman Empire

-- archaeology, eg The Art and Archaeology of Roman Britain
+- archaeology, eg The Poetics of Classical Art

 - language, eg Greek from Mycenae to Homer

-- a multidisciplinary paper, eg Prostitutes and Saints
+- a multidisciplinary paper, eg The Art of Care: the Body and the Self

 - papers from another degree course